 Significant legislative, operational and structural changes were made aimed at fulfilling our mandate to act as a genuinely independent investigative body.

-The Chair of the IPCA must be a Judge or a retired Judge and is appointed by the Governor-General on the advice of Parliament for a five year term.
+The Chair of the IPCA must be a Judge or a retired Judge and is appointed by the Governor-General on the advice of the House of Representatives for a five-year term.

 2012 - 2017 Judge Sir David Carruthers KNZM

 2007 - 2012 Hon.
 Dame Justice Lowell Goddard QC